owagner/eno2mqtt/README.md

 Changelog
 ---------
+* 0.5 - 2015/03/19 - owagner
+  - now properly supports multiple ESP3 connections.
+Will filter duplicate messages within 500ms.
+  - made initial device list dump in log more readable
+  - log sync errors
+  - fixed setting repeater to OFF mode
+  - terminate if there is an error in communicating with the TCM310 device
+  - relabeled all references to TCM310 to the even more accurate ESP3 designation

 * 0.4 - 2015/03/15 - owagner
   - now sends RD_DUTYCYCLE every 60s and dumps a possible output, mostly as a serial-level keepalive